Surfing at Disney’s Typhoon Lagoon, Walt Disney World

-With nearly 50 years of Walt Disney World travel experience, you can rest assured that I have extensive Disney travel expertise.
-My objective is to ensure that readers of my Luxury Disney Travel Blog do not have just another cookie cutter Disney vacation.
-If you want a truly unique and memorable Walt Disney World vacation that goes beyond the average guest’s experience, please feel free to contact me.
-I will take you through my custom Disney vacation planning Discovery Process so that I can suggest the optimal Walt Disney World vacation itinerary just for you.
-One that you simply won’t get anywhere else.
+With nearly 50 years of Walt Disney World travel experience, I aim to ensure that readers of my Luxury Disney Travel Blog do not have just another cookie cutter Disney vacation.
+If you want a truly unique and memorable Walt Disney World vacation that goes beyond the average guest’s experience, please feel free to subscribe.

 Mike Belobradic: The Finer Side of Disney Travel